tgtakaoka/asmx/README.txt

 ==========

 These are all the opcodes that have nothing to do with the instruction set of the CPU.
+All pseudo-ops can be preceeded with a "." (example:
+".BYTE" works the same as "BYTE")

 NOTE:
   All of the data pseudo-ops like DB, DW, and DS have a limit of 1023 bytes of initialized data.
-(This can be changed in asmguts.h if you really need it bigger.)
+(This can be changed in asmx.h if you really need it bigger.)

+.6502 / .68HC11 / etc.

+  The CPU type can be specified this way in addition to the CPU and PROCESSOR pseudo-ops.

+ASCIC

+  Creates a text string preceeded by a single byte indicating the length of the string.
+This is equivalent to a Pascal-style string.

+ALIGN

+  This ensures that the next instruction or data will be located on a power-of-two boundary.
+The parameter must be a power of two (2, 4, 8, 16, etc.)

+CPU

+  This is an alias for PROCESSOR.

-DB / FCB / BYTE / .BYTE / DC.B
+DB / FCB / BYTE / DC.B

   Defines one or more constant bytes in the code.
 You can use as many comma-separated values as you like.
 Strings use either single or